 The Company has a credit agreement (the "Credit Agreement") with Wells Fargo Bank, National Association, as administrative agent, and Wells Fargo Securities, LLC.
 The Credit Agreement, as amended, provides for borrowings under a revolving line of credit and swingline loans, an accordian, and a term loan (together, the "Credit Facility").
 The Credit Facility is guaranteed by the subsidiaries of the Company, secured by the assets of the Company, including stock held in its subsidiaries, and may be used to finance working capital, repay indebtedness, fund acquisitions, and for other general corporate purposes.
 Interest is computed based on the designation of the loans, and bear interest at either a prime-based interest rate or a LIBOR-based interest rate.
 Principal balances drawn under the Credit Facility may be prepaid at any time, in whole or in part, without premium or penalty.
-Amounts repaid under the revolving line of credit may be reborrowed.
-The Credit Facility matures on June 30, 2014.
-The Company is working with its lenders to extend or renew the Credit Facility before the June 30 maturity date.
+Amounts repaid under the revolving line of credit may be re-borrowed.
+The Credit Facility matures on June 30, 2015.